BlackIron-Technologies/Neurotrace_c/docs/ENCRYPTION_README.md

 ✅ **Atomic operations** - Original file replaced only on success
 ✅ **Open source** - Full code available for audit

-## Reporting Security Issues

-If you discover a security vulnerability in this encryption module:

-1. **DO NOT** open a public GitHub issue
-2. Email: security@blackiron.tech
-3. Include:
-   - Description of the vulnerability
-   - Steps to reproduce
-   - Potential impact
-   - Suggested fix (if any)

-We take security seriously and will respond within 48 hours.

 ## Questions & Support